haccht/tlsbin/README.md

 - `--addr`: Server address (default: `127.0.0.1:8080`).
 - `--tls-crt`, `--tls-key`: Path to your TLS certificate and key.
 If not provided, a self-signed certificate for `localhost` is generated on the fly.
 - `--enable-mtls`: Enable mTLS.
 The server will request a client certificate.
-- `--tls-ca`: Path to a CA certificate to verify client certificates against.
+- `--mtls-ca`: Path to a CA certificate to verify client certificates against.
 Implies `--enable-mtls`.
 - `--enable-ech`: Enable Encrypted Client Hello.
 Generates a temporary key by default.
-- `--ech-key`, `--ech-config-list`: Use a static ECH private key and config list (generated by the `gen-ech` command).
+- `--ech-key`, `--ech-config`: Use a static ECH private key and config list (generated by the `gen-ech` command).

 ---